Top 10 things to do in Coronado, San Diego

 The legendary Hotel del Coronado in San Diego

-Spend a Night at the Hotel del Coronado
+Spend a night at the Hotel del Coronado

 Perched right on the beachfront overlooking Point Loma, ‘The Del’ is a Coronado institution that has been welcoming presidents, celebrities and royalty since Victorian times.
 Former guests include Marilyn Monroe, Clark Gable and Madonna; the hotel’s distinctive conical turrets are said to have inspired the Emerald City in L. Frank Baum’s The Wonderful Wizard of Oz; it’s even rumored that Prince Edward first met Coronado resident Wallis Simpson here at a 1920 banquet.
 And, naturally, a hotel of this vintage also has its very own ghost story.
 Rooms start north of $700 but a visit to the adjacent Ice House Museum for a walk through the hotel’s rich history is gratis.

-Hit the Beach
+Hit the beach

-Get on Your Bike
+Get on your bike

-Dedicated cycle paths snake around much of Coronado, making bike hire a great idea for family days out.
+Dedicated cycle paths snake around much of Coronado, making bike rental a great idea for family days out.
 The Bayshore Bikeway runs down the Silver Strand sand spit, and all the way back up into downtown San Diego, from where you can catch the Coronado Ferry back to your starting point.
 Expect swaying palms, wildlife reserves and sweeping views of the Pacific on this epic 24-mile ride.
 A shorter version that turns back before you hit the mainland may be the smarter option if you’re with kids, and there’s another more urban route around Coronado itself.

 Visit Spreckels Park

 Named for Victorian entrepreneur John D. Spreckels, this park in the middle of Coronado is a beautiful green oasis amid the city streets.
-Families stop by to picnic beneath the trees, while kids live their best lives in the large playground.
+Families stop by to picnic beneath the trees, while kids live their best lives in the giant playground.
 In summer, the gazebo bandstand bursts into life every Sunday as part of a series of free concerts that run the gamut from marching bands to high-energy pop acts.
-Local artists showcase their work at the Art in the Park event on alternate Sundays while the Coronado Flower Show brings thousands of colorful fragrant blooms to the park every April.
+Local artists showcase their work at the Art in the Park event on alternate Sundays while the Coronado Flower Show brings thousands of colorful blooms to the park every April.

 Ride the Old Town Trolley